Simon Wessely: President of Royal College of Psychiatrists

 In 2014, Wessely was elected president of the Royal College of Psychiatrists.
 He has used his position to argue for better resources for mental health and the treatment of mental disorders and holding the government to account.
 This included drawing attention to the large disparity between those receiving any form of treatment for physical disorders such as diabetes and those with serious mental health problems, making the case that we can successfully treat many mental health problems, and that patients with disorders do get better.
 He also argued that there were dangers in pulling out of the European Convention on Human Rights.

-As president he has been a regular media spokesperson such as on BBC current affairs programme Panorama, and that killings by those with mental illness are both unusual and declining.
-He has argued against making benefits conditional on co operating with mental health treatments, as subsequently accepted by the Carol Black report and warned psychiatrists against diagnosing Donald Trump, no matter how tempting this may be.
+As president, he has been a regular media spokesperson such as on BBC current affairs programme Panorama, and that killings by those with mental illness are both unusual and declining.
+He has argued against making benefits conditional on cooperating with mental health treatments, as subsequently accepted by the Carol Black report and warned psychiatrists against diagnosing Donald Trump.

 He has also claimed to oppose lazy or negative stereotypes and images of psychiatry and false dichotomies such as "physical versus mental" or "drugs versus talking" and instead putting forward more positive images.
 For example, on Any Questions? in August 2014, he opposed the motion proposed by Will Self that psychiatrists were to blame for the current epidemic of mental disorders.

-During the junior doctors dispute he continued to emphasise support for junior psychiatrists whilst arguing that the deeper causes of the dispute went beyond pay and hours, comparing junior doctors careers to "being shuffled around the country like lost luggage" and that it is impossible go on increasing demand and expectations with diminishing resources.
+During the junior doctors' dispute, he continued to emphasise support for junior psychiatrists while arguing that the deeper causes of the dispute went beyond pay and hours, comparing junior doctors careers to "being shuffled around the country like lost luggage" and that it is impossible go on increasing demand and expectations with diminishing resources.

 Wessely was succeeded as president by Professor Wendy Burn in June 2017.

 Review of the Mental Health Act

-In October 2017 the Prime Minister Theresa May announced that she had chosen Wessely to conduct a review of the Mental Health Act.
-He stated in an interview with the Huffington Post "Reviewing the act isn't just about changing the legislation.
-In some ways that might be the easy part.
+In October 2017, then Prime Minister Theresa May announced that she had chosen Wessely to conduct a review of the Mental Health Act.
+He stated in an interview: "Reviewing the act isn't just about changing the legislation.
+In some ways, that might be the easy part.
 The bigger challenge is changing the way we deliver care so that people do not need to be detained in the first place.
-In my experience it is unusual for a detention to be unnecessary – by the time we get to that stage people are often very unwell, and there seems few other alternatives available."
-The new Labour government elected in 2024 included a mental health bill in their first legislative programme, which in 2024/25 is being considered by Parliament.
+In my experience, it is unusual for a detention to be unnecessary – by the time we get to that stage people are often very unwell, and there seems few other alternatives available."
+The Labour government elected in 2024 included a mental health bill in their first legislative programme.
+The bill was passed and received royal assent in December 2025.